philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 * Why Do People Stop Event Propagation?
   * Return False
   * Performance
+* What to do Instead
   * Is It Ever Okay to Stop Event Propagation?
   * Prevent Default
 * Conclusion

 Imagine you have a leaky shower in your bathroom that desperately needs fixing.
 You search online to see if you can figure out how to do it yourself, and the top rated advice suggests you to seal off the pipe that leads to the shower.
-"I could do that!" you exclaim to yourself.
+"I could do that!" you think to yourself.
 So you get out your tools, seal the pipe, and voilà!
 The leak has stopped.

 Sounds crazy, right?
-I mean, there's the obvious problem that now you can't use your shower at all, but there are probably other issues as well.
+I mean, there's the obvious problem that now you can't use your shower at all, but that's probably not the only issue.
 Maybe that pipe, after going to the shower, continued on to the kitchen or the laundry room.
 This "solution" has likely created more problems than it solved.

-This story might seem a bit unrealistic, but the truth is we all do stuff like this all the time.
-We solve a problem using a trick we don't fully undertand without considering its larger consequences.
+This story might seem a bit unrealistic, but the truth is we developers do stuff like this all the time.
+We solve a problem using a trick we don't fully understand without considering its larger consequences.

-A frequent (and unfortunate) example of this is when developers unnecessarily stop events from propagating through the DOM.
+Perhaps no problem exemplifies this more than the widespread misuse of stopping event propagation.

 ## A "Classic" Problem